Barom Reachea V

 Ang So was the second son of regent Outey.
 In 1658, Ponhea Chan (Sultan Ibrahim) overthrew Outey and massacred his family.
 Ang So and his brother Ang Tan revolted against Chan.
-At first they were defeated and took refuge by Neak Ang Chov (Princess Ngoc Van).
+At first, they were defeated and took refuge by Neak Ang Chov (Princess Ngoc Van).
 The latter convinced them to seek help from Huế.

 Reinforced by a Vietnamese army, they took the offensive in October 1658.
 They defeated and killed their own brother Ang Em, who had sided with Ponhea Chan, in a naval battle.
 The Vietnamese captured Chan, locked him in an iron cage and deported to Quảng Bình, where he soon died.

-Ang So ascended the throne under the name of Barom Reachea VIII.
+Ang So ascended the throne under the name of Barom Reachea VIII or "Brahma Raja VIII".
 For Huế's help, Cambodia granted permission to the Vietnamese to settle in Cambodia, to own lands and agreed to pay tribute to Huế.

 In December 1672, he was killed and usurped by his nephew Chey Chettha III.

+Multiple names are mispronounced and altered during communication, and the multi-invasive wars from others led to distortion from original culture and traditions.
+The original Indianised Hindu-Buddhist Kingdoms were attacked by surrounding monarchs under the influence of Invaders like Dutch, Chinese, and other powerful clans who captured and tried to rule at different times.